JI hopeful PPP will address its reservations regarding Sindh LG polls

-Jamaat-i-Islami’s (JI) Hafiz Naeemur Rehman on Thursday said he was hopeful the PPP, the ruling party in Sindh, would address the former’s reservations about the recently held local government elections.
+Jamaat-i-Islami’s (JI) Hafiz Naeemur Rehman said on Thursday that he was hopeful the PPP, the ruling party in Sindh, would address the former’s reservations about the recently held local government elections.

+The meeting came days after the JI chief levelled serious allegation of rigging against the PPP, which led Sindh Chief Minister Murad Ali Shah to contact him over the phone and assure him that legitimate concerns regarding the polls would be addressed.

+It is pertinent to mention that the Election Commission of Pakistan (ECP) has taken notice of alleged irregularities in six union councils (UCs) amid accusations by JI emir Sirajul Haq and PTI chairman Imran Khan that the PPP used the Sindh government’s resources to “manipulate the results”.

-At the outset of the press conference in Karachi, Rehman said that recounting of votes was underway in some places, due to which problems were arising.
+At the outset of today’s press conference in Karachi, Rehman said that recounting of votes was underway in some places, due to which problems were arising.

 “We have forwarded our complaints regarding what happened on the day of the polls to the election commission.
-In some place, the presiding officer along with the ballot box were picked up.”
+In some places, the presiding officer along with the ballot box were picked up.”

-He said that the main issue the party had was with getting the Form 11 and 12 and the subsequent “changing of the results”.
+He said that the main issue the party had was with obtaining the Form 11 and 12 and the subsequent “changing of the results”.

 “We contacted the election commission and also the PPP to resolve this matter.”
-He noted that the ECP would hear the party’s plea against some union councils (UCs) on January 23.
+He noted that the ECP would hear the party’s reservations regarding some UCs on January 23.

 “But UCs which are facing recounting issues […] recounting is a legal process but if illegal moves are made during a legal process, then it makes the whole exercise fake [sic] which has happened in this case.”